JulianLeonBaroi/Tetris-Electronika-60-24/README.md

   Don't forget to celebrate "World Tetris Day" every year on June 6<sup>th</sup>.
 One of the greatest early video games is turning 40 years old this year (2024).
 </p>
 <p>
-  [N.B.: If you are also interested in knowing the <a href = "https://tinyurl.com/2s3nykuh">Tetris® Logo</a> history, then you can also check that out.]
+  [N.B.: If you are also interested in knowing the <a href = "https://tinyurl.com/2s3nykuh">Tetris® Logo</a> history, then you can also check that out.
+The
+  <a href = "https://tetris.wiki/Tetris_E60">wiki page</a> of Tetris® E60 is also given.]
 <p>
   <h2> Credits </h2>
   I want to thank those people from whom I had taken help or used their resources.
 I also want to mention internet materials.<br>